vasudevapitta/tdd-mocha-chai/README.md

-npm install --save-dev chai-exclude this is chai package which allows us to exclude certain properties on the actual values returned from mongodb - Mongodb add a unique _id property for each record which is inserted into the database - we want to exclude this when we are comparing the result from the database with the expected result we define in our test file
+npm install --save-dev chai-exclude this is a chai package which allows us to exclude certain properties on the actual values returned from mongodb - Mongodb add a unique _id property for each record which is inserted into the database - we want to exclude this when we are comparing the result from the database with the expected result we define in our test file

 //Install mongodb
 https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514